ArchLars/gentootutorial/README.md

 - `partitionmanager` → `kde-apps/partitionmanager`
 - `ksystemlog` → `kde-apps/ksystemlog`
-- `systemdgenie` → not needed, systemd tools are integrated
 - `nohang` → `sys-apps/nohang` in an overlay (GURU)
-- `mkinitcpio-firmware` → not needed on Gentoo, firmware handled by `sys-kernel/linux-firmware`
 - `ark` → `kde-apps/ark`

 ---